OpenDDS/OpenDDS/performance-tests/bench/README.md

     use that to run the scenario instead of discovering nodes.
 This might fail if the nodes go offline after the preallocated scenario is saved.

+  - `--result-id ID`: Name to store the results under.
+By default incrementing numbers are assigned, but `ID` doesn't have to be a valid number, just a valid file name.

+  - `--overwrite-result`: Write the result when using `--result-id`, even if it would overwrite another result.

 ## Node Controller

 ### Command Line Arguments